-You can launch a session by using the
+You can launch a session by using either option:

-- Assigned Sessions list.
+- · Assigned Sessions list.
 Click the name of the session, and click LAUNCH. - MSS Admininistrative Console.
-In the Manage Sessions list, and click a session, and click LAUNCH.
+In the Manage Sessions list, click a session, and click LAUNCH.

-Next: Configure and assign a session
+Next: Configure and assign a session (page 30)